 This Time Tomorrow: this is when someone in the church shares what they will be doing this time tomorrow so that people can pray for them - it also helps people to see their job as their ministry

 Prayers: involve other people in leading prayers or do something creative like this:

 Testimonies: share what God is doing in individuals lives

-Music: encouraging the congregation to humbug's along to a song and reflect on their experience.
-Maybe use this opportunity to use non-christian music in worship or listen to worship from another language.
+Music: encouraging the congregation to hum along to a song and reflect on their experience.
+Maybe use this opportunity to use non-Christian music in worship or listen to worship from another language.